 5. Get The Help Of HVAC Professionals

 If the manufacturer is hard to reach, then you are left to find an alternative data source.
 You should not worry since you probably have plenty of local HVAC experts, such as Miller Oil Company, who can help you with this task.
 If your unit is up for repair or maintenance, then you can ask one of our technicians to tell you the type of refrigerant in your system.
 These air conditioning professionals are familiar with all makes and models of HVAC equipment so you should get an answer in a snap.
 You will know right away if it’s an R22 unit.

 Vital Facts About The R22 Phaseout

 The R22 phaseout has been in progress for quite some time.
-The coming ban in 2020 is just another milestone in a long process that dates back to the 90s.
-It will be illegal to make R-22 refrigerant so expect a supply shortage and an r22 refrigerant price spike.
+The final part of the ban occurred in 2020.
+This was just another milestone in a long process that dates back to the 90s.
+On January 1, 2020, it was officially illegal to make or import R-22 refrigerant.
+With this, you can expect a supply shortage and an R22 refrigerant price spike.
 Although it will still be possible to use old air conditioners, recharge and repair can cost a fortune until then.
 As mentioned above, you might have to shell out half the price of a modern A/C.

 Air Conditioning Possibilities That Could Be Explored by Homeowners